sckott/cowsay/README.md

     say("fortune", by = "daemon")
     #>
     #>  -----
-    #> Is this English or American (you know, the language referred to in the USA as 'English')? [...]
-As an English English speaker, my sense and my employer's dictionary both suggest doubling here.
+    #> Anand Patil: Can this be fixed without requiring the user to do anything?
+    #> Brian D. Ripley: The fix requires 'the user' to read the documentation.
-    #>  Brian D. Ripley
+    #>  Anand Patil and Brian D. Ripley
-    #>  in a discussion whether it is 'subsetable' or 'subsettable'
+    #>  about some compiler problems under Windows Vista
-    #>  R-devel
+    #>  R-help
-    #>  February 2004
+    #>  September 2007
     #>  ------
     #>     \
     #>      \